thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 We can certainly test the build.

-We conduct Exploratory Testing of the product in a test environment.
+We conduct Exploratory Testing of the product, on a local workstation, or in a test environment.

-When releasing, we can test the release and the deployment with Smoke Tests.
-Do more Exploratory Testing in production.
+When releasing, we can test the release and the deployment with Smoke Tests, and, eventually, with more Exploratory Testing in production.

 Finally, there is monitoring.
-Monitoring is the known knowns.
+Monitoring is about the known knowns.
 The things we can alert upon.
 As such, monitoring also requires testing.
 Does it provide the expected information?
 Does it alert?

 On the other hand, observability is testing too, and also exploratory in nature.
 We explore usage patterns.
 It tells us how the system is being used by users, which feeds into new ideas.